Zethyst/Intrusion-Detection-System/README.md

 <p>
 **# Security at your fingertips !  **

-This website provides an interactive map displaying information about shipping goods, offering insights into various aspects of the shipping process.
-Through the use of markers, it visualizes the locations of different shipping-related entities such as origin ports, destination ports, carriers, consignees, and milestones.
-The map is complemented by pie charts that provide a graphical analysis of the data, making it easier to understand trends and patterns in the shipping industry.
-Additionally, the website offers data labels to provide further context and information about the displayed data, enhancing the user's understanding of the shipping landscape.
-Overall, this website offers a comprehensive and visually appealing way to explore and analyze shipping data."</p>
+This website provides an interactive map displaying information to visualize network security events from fetched data.
+It processes and displays critical information about network activities, helping to identify potential security threats.</p>

 [Visit Now](https://example.com/) 🚀
 ### `npm start`